 We implement several methods to secure community involvement and support for our school.
 First, we have several community members who actively participate on our school SAC committee.
 Our principal, Mr. Meyers is a member of the Frostproof Rotary Club where he is able to build connections with members of the local business community to secure resources and support for FES activities.
 Furthermore, FES collaborates with the Frostproof Care Center and Kidspack Feeding Program to support our students who require nutritional supplements over the weekends.
 Additionally, each year FES participates in the Great American Teach-In Program where local community members are invited to school to share information about jobs within our local community.
 We also offer a variety of educational programs throughout the academic year such as internet safety programs and nutritional programs.
+As part of the adopt-a-class program, we have several businesses that adopt a class providing monetary funds that are used to help the students in the classroom.
 Finally, our Parent Resource Room provides a variety of learning materials that are available to the local community for check out.
 This facility supports student achievement as parents work with their children on reinforcing reading and math skills.